NFC's No. 1 seed comes down to Vikings-Lions showdown at Detroit in Week 18

 The AFC East champion Buffalo Bills (13-3) are the No. 2 seed.
 The AFC South champion Houston Texans (9-7) are the No. 4 seed.

-The Baltimore Ravens (11-5) would win the AFC North and get the No. 3 seed with a win or tie against Cleveland next weekend or a loss or tie by Pittsburgh, which hosts Cincinnati.
+The Baltimore Ravens (11-5) would win the AFC North and get the No. 3 seed with a win or tie against Cleveland on Saturday or a loss or tie by Pittsburgh, which hosts Cincinnati on Saturday night.

 If they don’t win the division, the Steelers have already clinched a wild-card berth.
 The Los Angeles Chargers (10-6) also secured a wild-card spot.
 They’ll be no lower than the sixth seed.